tbdestroyer/NLP_Project/README.md

 Required settings:

-- Require a pull request before merging: [Yes/No]
+- Require a pull request before merging
-- Require one approving review: [Yes/No]
+- Require one approving review

 - [ ] Team finalized (4 or 5 confirmed named teammates)
 - [x] Roles/hats assigned (one each)